padok-team/dojo-kubernetes-security/README.md

 <details>
   <summary>Hint 3</summary>
-  Check the capabilities of the pod with capsh --print
+  Check how you can use the command nsenter to escape a container.
 </details>

 <details>
   <summary>Hint 4</summary>

-  Check how you can use the command nsenter to escape a container.
 </details>

 <details>